 - Complete your End Point Assessment.

-These meetings are an important part of your apprenticeship programme and will be carried out regularly between you, your employer and a member of the University (usually a Skills Coach).
+These meetings are an important part of your apprenticeship programme and will be carried out regularly between you, your employer and a member of the University (usually a Practice Educator/Skills Coach).
 This will happen approximately three times per year.
 The aim of the meetings is to review your progression and allow you the opportunity to raise any issues or concerns you may have.
 These reviews can be face-to-face or remote via Microsoft Teams.

 Once you are ‘on-programme’, you will follow your programme timetable of learning.
 Training is delivered as blended learning and you will be set assessment deadlines, which will be graded on their outcome and formally recorded through a regular meetings called 'assessment boards'.
 Apprentices can access their assignments and course content using Brightspace, a Virtual Learning Environment.